orbs-network/orbs-spec/behaviors/flows/voting.md

 ## Ethereum and Orbs interfaces

 #### Delegating votes
-* Every stakeholder (address) may delegate its stake to an agent (address).
+* Every Delegator (token holder) may delegate its stake to an agent (address).
-  * The agent may be an Guardian or another stakeholder.
+  * The agent may be an Guardian or another Delegator.
 * Delegation may be performed by 2 means:
   * Sending 7 Orbs-satoshi (7x10<sup>-18</sup> Orbs) to an address.
     * Generates a `Transfer(from, to, tokens = 7)` event.